Heysham fire: Student who murdered grandmother jailed

 - Published

-A man who murdered his step-grandmother in a house fire has been jailed for life.
+A "composed and calculating" student who murdered his step-grandmother in a house fire has been jailed for life.

-Mary Gregory, 94, died from smoke inhalation following a blaze at her home in Heysham, Lancashire, in 2018.
+Tiernan Darnton, 21, trapped 94-year-old Mary Gregory in a blaze at her home in Heysham, Lancashire in 2018.

-Her death was treated as an accident until Tiernan Darnton, 21, who had confessed to the killing in a game of truth or dare, made a similar confession during counselling in 2019.
+Her death was treated as an accident until Darnton, who had confessed to the killing in a game of truth or dare, made a similar confession during counselling in 2019.

 Darnton was sentenced to life with a minimum term of 15 years.

-He had denied murder but was convicted by a jury on Thursday following a nine-day trial .
+He had denied murder but was convicted by a jury on Thursday at Preston Crown Court.

+At the sentencing hearing, the judge said she rejected the notion that it had been "an act of mercy" by Darnton, who was 17 at the time.

+Darnton claimed he had disabled a fire alarm and started the fire because he did not want Mrs Gregory to suffer any longer from dementia, the court heard.

+She added: "Murder had been on your mind for some time...
+You were fascinated by serial killers and their crimes.
+You had dark thoughts."

+The court also heard that "disturbing material," which was not presented to the jury during the trial, had also been found in Darnton's possession, including plans to stalk and attack women and a "kill list" with people's names on.

-Preston Crown Court heard an initial investigation had concluded that Mrs Gregory, who was a heavy smoker and had dementia, had died in an accidental fire on 28 May 2018.
+The jury was told an initial investigation had concluded that Mrs Gregory, who was a heavy smoker, had died in an accidental fire on 28 May 2018.

 However, police reopened the case in May 2019 after Darnton told a counsellor he had killed his stepfather's mother by using a lighter to set a curtain on fire at the house in Levens Drive.